-The other factor involved here is that the prospects that you are probably cold calling likely get a lot of sales calls.
-And these calls are often a distraction and usually big time wasters for prospects.
+The other factor involved here is that the prospects that you are cold calling are probably likely to get a lot of sales calls.
+And these calls are often a distraction and usually big time-wasters for prospects.

-You may read that last section and think, “Well, I am a sales person so what can I do to not look like one?”
+You may read that last section and think, “Well, I am a salesperson so what can I do to not look like one?”
 One thing to keep in mind is that we all work for a company.
 And our companies all purchase from other companies.
-Business is exchanged between companies and there are people that help facility these transactions and relationships.
+Business is exchanged between companies and there are people that help facilitate these transactions and relationships.

 How to sound like a business person.

-When you go talk to a coworker, do you walk in their office, sit down, and start talking to them while they are sitting there working?
+When you go talk to a coworker, do you walk into their office, sit down, and start talking to them while they are sitting there working?
 Probably not, or at least you shouldn’t.